puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_relationships.markdown

 Puppet has two types of resource relationships:

-* Ordering
+* Ordering.
-* Ordering with notification
+* Ordering with notification.

 An ordering relationship ensures that one resource will be managed before another.